 You can find out more about policies and procedures for guests with special needs from the Kings Island website.

-What You Need to Know About Fall Daytime Events and Haunt at Kings Island
+- Everything You Need to Know About Dining at Kings Island

 Hi Maria!
 I would recommend going to guest services as soon as you enter the park and use the specific phrasing that I mentioned in the article so that staff can fully understand your concerns and limitations.